Sam Scorer: Career

 From 1954, his architectural practice, Denis Clarke Hall, Scorer & Bright was based at 7 Lindum Terrace in Lincoln.
 Scorer was the Chairman of the RIBA East Midlands planning committee.
-He was the first Chairman of the East Midlands Group of The Victorian Society.
+He was the first Chairman of the East Midlands Group of the Victorian Society.
 In 2000 he founded The Gallery, now known as the Sam Scorer Gallery, in Lincoln.

+In the 1980s his practice was Scorer and Pilling, with Bob Pilling, and Scorer & Hawkins in the 1990s, with Philip Hawkins.
+When the new university opened in 1996, he proposed a cable-car system to link with the north of Lincoln.